piyushkrm/1st_demo_project_Splash_Screen/README.md

-This project is related to splash scrren.
+# This project is splash scrren.

-This splas screen project are developed by HTML CSS and JavaScript.
+## This splas screen project are developed by HTML CSS and JavaScript.